xiaomi-mt6781-dev/releases/README.md

 # Releases
-Releases for Xiaomi MT6781 Devices by @nokiplays
+Releases for Xiaomi MT6781 Devices by @nokidevs